alex-saunders00/alex-saunders00.github.io/_posts/2024-04-11-eo-for-flood-recovery-monitoring.md

 I encourage you to also check out Hannah's recent [Twitter thread](https://x.com/hk_friedrich/status/1761049707327971470) for a brilliant summary of the paper: _"This is a call to action for EO scientists to seek funding so partners can hold leadership in scoping out recovery monitoring."_

 ![framework_image](../images/eoMonitorRecoveryFramework.png "Framework")
-_Framework we propose to use EO to monitor flood recovery and redress inequitable recoveries [(Friedrich et al., 2024)](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2023EF003606)._
+_We propose a framework to use EO to monitor flood recovery and redress inequitable recoveries [(Friedrich et al., 2024)](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2023EF003606)._